ashubits/aktu2017/infoSec/readme.txt

-Please create a directory of your name and keep all file with proper qualifier in it and then commit it.
+Please create a directory of your name and keep all file with proper qualifier in it and then commit.